quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 For QUIC versions the service does not support, the server MAY use any token format.

-As discussed in {{QUIC-TRANSPORT}}, a server MUST NOT send a Retry packet in response to an Initial packet that contains a retry token.
+As discussed in {{RFC9000}}, a server MUST NOT send a Retry packet in response to an Initial packet that contains a retry token.

 # Configuration Requirements